 SCE Variance Request.
 SCE has requested a variance under NTP #10 along the Devers-Valley segment for disturbance modifications required based on a constructability review.
-Excerpts from the SCE Variance Request, received on January 30, 2013, are presented below (indented).
+Excerpts from the SCE Variance Request, received on January 29, 2013, and additional information submitted on February 11, 2013, are presented below (indented).

-Subsequent to approval of the Devers to Valley Transmission Line (excluding the San Bernardino National Forest portion) NTPR (NTP #10 dated December 2, 2011) by the California Public Utilities Commission (CPUC), constructability review was completed including review of conductor reel lengths, tower heights, major road crossings, existing transmission line crossings, access points and NTP approved guard pole/reel sites and several changes to temporary disturbance areas for conductor stringing were identified as being needed as well as numerous locations were identified as not being required for construction, as described below and shown in the attached figures [in SCE's Variance Request] (note changes to DV Splice Site No 2 and Access Rd To DV-GS17A are included in a separate BLM variance request):
+Subsequent to approval of the Devers to Valley Transmission Line (excluding the San Bernardino National Forest portion) NTPR (NTP #10 dated December 2, 2011) by the California Public Utilities Commission (CPUC), constructability review was completed including review of conductor reel lengths, tower heights, major road crossings, existing transmission line crossings, access points and NTP approved guard pole/reel sites and several changes to temporary disturbance areas for conductor stringing were identified as being needed as well as numerous locations were identified as not being required for construction, as described below and shown in the attached figures [in SCE's Variance Request]: